sympy/sympy/doc/src/tutorial/simplification.rst

     >>> factorial(x).rewrite(gamma)
     Γ(x + 1)

-For some tips on applying more targeted rewriting, see the advanced expression manipulation section.
+For some tips on applying more targeted rewriting, see the :ref:`tutorial-manipulation` section.

-..
-TODO: Link to advanced expression manipulation section

 ``expand_func``
 ---------------